google/fonts/README.md

 #### Sync With Git

 You can also sync the collection with git, so that you can update by only fetching what has changed.
-To learn how to use git, Github provides [illustrated guides](https://guides.github.com) and a [youtube channel](https://www.youtube.com/user/GitHubGuides), and an [learning game that takes just 15 minutes](https://try.github.io).
+To learn how to use git, Github provides [illustrated guides](https://guides.github.com) and a [youtube channel](https://www.youtube.com/user/GitHubGuides), and a [learning game that takes just 15 minutes](https://try.github.io).
 Free, open source git applications are available for [Windows](https://msysgit.github.io) and [Mac OS X](http://gitx.laullon.com).

 ## Licensing